 A dental implant is a surgical procedure that allows a fixture to be placed into the jawbone, and it fuses with the bone over several months.
 They are used to fix your smile, replace natural teeth, support crowns, bridges, or dentures.
 Having a fixture fused in your jawbone is the nearest thing to copying an original tooth because it stands on its own without affecting any nearby teeth.
 Learn more about dental implants here.

 A common question we get is how long it takes to go through the recovery process.
 Since this is a custom procedure, there are many variables, and your mouth’s state and shape are unique.
-Therefore, we recommend that you call us or schedule a free consultation for more information beyond what is listed here.
+Therefore, we recommend that you call us or book an appointment for more information beyond what is listed here.

 - How long do I need to wait after extraction before I can get an implant?